AdobeDocs/experience-platform.en/help/query-service/clients/ssl-modes.md

 ---
 # [!DNL Query Service] SSL options

 For increased security, Adobe Experience Platform [!DNL Query Service] provides native support for SSL connections to encrypt client/server communications.
-The different `sslmode` parameter values provide different levels of protection to cater for different security needs.
-By encrypting your data in motion with SSL certificates, it helps to prevent 'man-in-the-middle' (MITM) attacks, eavesdropping and impersonation.
+The different `sslmode` parameter values provide different levels of protection to cater to different security needs.
+By encrypting your data in motion with SSL certificates, it helps to prevent 'man-in-the-middle' (MITM) attacks, eavesdropping, and impersonation.

 Adobe Experience Platform assists you in your General Data Protection Regulation (GDPR) compliance journey by implementing a set of certified security processes and controls.
 See the [governance, privacy, and security documentation](../../landing/governance-privacy-security/overview.md) to learn more about how to control and monitor the collection and use of customer experience data.
-These documents detail the potential legal obligations and jurisdictions of your data operations, and the necessary organizational policies regarding your data usage.
+These documents detail the potential legal obligations and jurisdictions of your data operations and the necessary organizational policies regarding your data usage.

 This document provides guidance on the available SSL options for third-party client connections to [!DNL Query Service] and how to connect using the `verify-full` SSL parameter value.